bpbible/bpbible/README.txt

 1. wxPython 2.8 (preferably 2.8.7)
 2. Python 2.5 (though older versions may work)
 3. SWORD 1.5.11
-4. Windows or Linux
+4. Windows, Linux or Mac

-BPBible has not been tested under Mac, so it is unlikely to work.
-Any help with getting it working under Mac would be appreciated.
+BPBible works mostly under Mac.
+Certain features, like the quickselectors, do not appear correctly.
+Also, users must compile it themselves - there is no binary distribution yet.

 Building the SWIG bindings